-- 13. The European Council stresses that fast-start international public support is important in the context of a comprehensive, balanced and ambitious Copenhagen agreement The purpose should be to prepare for effective and efficient action in the medium and longer term and avoid delay of ambitious action.
-The European Council appreciates the Commission's estimate of an overall financing need of EUR 5-7 billion per year for the first three years following an ambitious agreement in Copenhagen and underlines that the EU in this context is ready to contribute its fair share of these costs. - 14.
-Private financing will be stimulated by developing a broad and liquid carbon market based on robust cap-and-trade systems in developed countries, a reformed CDM and sectoral crediting and trading mechanisms for action in developing countries. - 15.
-The European Council stresses the role of mitigation actions in land use, land use change and forestry and in particular through creating incentives for reduced deforestation and forest degradation in developing countries.
-A performance based mechanism which recognizes verified emission reductions should be established.
+16. The European Council stresses that fast-start international public support is important in the context of a comprehensive, balanced and ambitious Copenhagen agreement The purpose should be to prepare for effective and efficient action in the medium and longer term and avoid delay of ambitious action.
+It is estimated that an overall financing of EUR 5-7 billion per year for the first three years is needed following an ambitious agreement in Copenhagen.
+The European Council underlines that the EU in this context is ready to contribute its fair share of these costs.